Alright, let’s say you have a pretty big database. I’m talking, like, 100GB for a medium sized table here. (Some tables in excess of 3TB!)

 pv /path/to/users.csv | awk -F, '{x=sprintf("%.4d", $1%1024); print > x".csv" }'

-Finally, run these commands in a screen
+Finally, run these commands in a screen session so if you lose your SSH

 connection all is not lost.